By Chris Caton, Product Director – Commercial Product Management for Ideal Heating, Groupe Atlantic UK, ROI & NA.

 Heat pump technology is already being used successfully in many commercial buildings, helping sites to reduce their carbon emissions by more than a third.
 Over the next few years, this number is likely to increase even more, driven by legislation and government funding with building regulations at the heart of change.

 At Ideal Heating, we recognise there will not be one single technology that will enable the UK to achieve its net zero target – we must consider a diverse range of solutions to decarbonise heat.
 This is why we have developed an array of heating solutions including commercial heat pumps and heat interface units (HIUs) that transfer heat from heat networks, which are another approach by the UK government to decarbonise heating.
+To learn more about sustainable heating systems for commercial buildings visit.

 However, increasing our use of heat pumps collectively as a nation will help to significantly lower gas consumption in the UK and reduce the risk of shortages in the years to come while taking us closer to net zero.